-Learn About Buying Silver and What Spot Versus Premium Means
+Learn About Buying Silver at Spot and What Spot Versus Premium Means

 Silver is one of the most commonly traded Precious Metals in the world.
 The London Bullion Market Association alone reported an average of 359.3 million ounces worth of Silver traded per day in 2018, for an average of $5.2 billion per day in transactions.